HolmesBryant/wijit-form/README.md

 - Set custom "waiting", "success" and "error" messages.
 - Custom messages can be set by either attributes or slots.
 - Receive and display messages from the server sent in HTML or JSON format.
-- Choose whether the messages appear as a modal.
+- Choose whether confirmation/error messages appear as a modal.
 - Set custom http headers and other fetch options, such as CORS etc.
 - Choose whether to reset the form when it is submitted.
 - Use the component's default css to style the form, or use your own styles.